Jeremi-code/TermFlow/README.md

 1. C++ Standard Library
 2. fzf (needs to be installed separately)
 3. fzf can be installed from scoop (command line package manager )

 ## Instructions

 1. Install scoop by using iwr -useb get.scoop.sh | iex command
 2. Install fzf from scoop using scoop install fzf
-3. Run the executable without any arguments to interactively select a project using fzf.
+3. Clone TermFlow into your computer
-4. Use the -r flag to open a project from the recent projects list.
+4. Make sure you create a file for storing the recently opened projects and adjust the directory of the file in the code
-5. Make sure you create a file and adjust the directory of the file in the code.
+5. Compile the source code with c++ compiler with the favourite name of yours
-6. Compile the source code using a C++ compiler.
+6. Add the directory of the compiled file in enviornment variable
-7. Make sure the fzf utility is installed on your system.
+7. Run the executable with the name of the compiled file without any arguments to interactively select a project using fzf
-8. Run the executable to launch projects interactively.
+8. Use the -r flag to open a project from the recent projects list